 Historical articles from Outlook

 Tony Brooks has completed the task of scanning and digitising the first 50 years’ editions of Outlook and is currently adding the more recent editions.
 See 50+ Years of Outlook.
 He is also identifying material which should be indexed or republished in cooperation with the Outlook team.

 St Peter’s graveyard project

 This project is now complete.
 We have identified all the marked graves and memorials and their monumental inscriptions within the church and in the upper, middle and lower churchyards.
 These have been published in two fully illustrated volumes which are available for consultation in the church, the Lodsworth Community Archive and the West Sussex Record Office:

 Volume 1 – The church, the upper & the middle churchyards & elsewhere in the parish

 Volume 2 – The lower churchyard & the area for the interment of ashes

 Information boards have been placed in the church, upper and lower churchyards to help you identify and find graves and memorials.

 Cataloguing the material we are finding

-Tim and Gillian Johnson have largely brought our catalogue of our growing archive of documents and photos up-to-date – a the somewhat laborious but interesting and challenging process!
-This catalogue will ultimately be added to this website, so that you can search what we have and ask to see a copy.
+We have largely brought the catalogue of our growing archive of documents and photos up-to-date – a somewhat laborious but interesting and challenging process!
+A summary of the catalogue is available on this website, so that you can search what we have and ask to see a copy.